In a 1988 interview on Art Com Electronic Network (ACEN) on the WELL,

 Toronto, Vienna, NYC, and Boston.
 The transmission was broadcast live on TV in Austria.

 To coordinate it all we used I.P.
-Sharpe and Associates, a Canadian based telecom carrier.
+Sharp and Associates, a Canadian based telecom carrier.

 The event is major in the history of art, because it was the "first" time this